vinaydhegde/testdriven-site/_posts/2017-08-02-01-part5-ecs-staging.markdown

 Back on the "Load Balancers" page, click the `flask-microservices-staging-alb` Load Balancer, and then select the "Listeners" tab.
 Here, we can add [Listeners](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html) to the ALB, which are then forwarded to a specific Target Group.

 There should already be a listener for "HTTP : 80".
-Click the "View/edit rules >" link, and then insert three new rules:
+Click the "View/edit rules >" link, and then insert four new rules:

 1. If `/auth/*`, Then `users-tg`
 1. If `/users`, Then `users-tg`